 Bassist Lala found the talk about mental health particularly helpful.
 “It’s given me a larger awareness of what to expect as a musician,” she says.
 Bradley adds “I didn’t know anything about sync tracks before, and I feel far more confident about finding a manager and getting my music out there now.”

-This video tells the story of the event:
+Watch the video below which tells the story of the event.

 Stay tuned to hear the music which is being recorded, mixed and mastered in our very own Edwin Street Recording Studio!